An excursion of a subterranean nature

 Please note the following:

-- obligation to wear masks in the cellars (FFP2 or OP mask), no obligation to wear masks in the outdoor area
+- obligation to wear masks (FFP2 or OP mask)

 - compliance with minimum distance